 which we strongly suggest you read before entering into this Agreement with us.

-Before agreeing to use our Services, please take the time to read the following
+Before agreeing to use our Services, please take the time to read the following User Agreement

-information carefully.
+carefully.
 We also recommend that you store this document in a safe

 place – the terms of our User Agreement are legally binding.